dorian305/FIDIT-Slayer/STORY.md

 `Dialogue final:`
 ```
-DLAB: "You have slain my people"
+TVRTKO: "You have slain my people"
 ```

 `Ending`